Reading for pleasure

 Collection development

-Cover design collections on Ask for a Book start from visual appeal and bring books together which share recognisable elements – it’s a lot of fun to choose a book by its cover.
+The Ask for a Book project ran from 2022–2024 and created cover design collections that start from visual appeal and bring books together which share recognisable elements – it’s a lot of fun to choose a book by its cover.
 Themed collections start from a topic or interest and widen out to include an intriguing mix of titles which go beyond a standard subject collection.

 Enjoy the showcase examples here, they will change every week.